Antoine d'Agata/Magnum Photos

 In this context, it is paramount to facilitate informed and critical public dialogue about torture.
 One of the most difficult and challenging questions we face today is how to develop a critique of violence adequate to our times.
 Such a critique demands a broad intellectual conversation between many actors who are ethically committed to countering violence in all its forms.
 The ICRC's expertise in working with individuals and communities affected by torture and other forms of violence allows it to draw attention to these issues and facilitate conversations that engage a broad audience.

-- Professor Brad Evans, Reader in Political Violence at Bristol University
+- Professor Brad Evans, Reader in Political Violence, Bristol University

 - Elaine Scarry, Professor of Aesthetics and General Theory of Value, Harvard University